AndeePark/The-Randomness-of-Destiny/README.md

     1. **makeTrack** includes the story flow of this game.
 After **selectTrack** in the player file executed, **lifetrack** will process following the story flow.

-    2. **lifetrack** also details including the descriptions of options given to the player and the pre-determined results of each option.
+    2. **lifetrack** includes details for the descriptions of options given to the player and the pre-determined results of each option.

  - Code Requirement Satisfied